 When taking the GED exam, for example, test-takers don’t have to plan and register for one of the four GED subtests weeks in advance.
 They can schedule their exam for the very same day or, if needed, reschedule their exams up to 30 minutes prior to the set testing appointment.
 Especially for candidates with pretty busy schedules, this is particularly helpful.

 Some Cons of Online Proctored Testing

-Technical Requirements – Test-takers looking to sit for an exam in an online proctored format must be sure their internet connection is secure and stable.
-They could not be able to take their exam online if there are bandwidth or technical issues.
+Technical Requirements – Test-takers looking to sit for an exam in an online proctored format must be sure their Internet connection is secure and stable.
+They could not be able to take their exam online if there were bandwidth or technical issues.